Lautloserspieler/JarvisCore/README_GB.md

 That's it!
 The unified `main.py` script will:
 1. ✅ Check all requirements
-2. ✅ Install missing dependencies
+2. ✅ Install missing dependencies (including llama-cpp-python)
 3. ✅ Start the backend server
 4. ✅ Start the frontend dev server
 5. ✅ Open your browser automatically